 Some years ago, I decided it was important for me to position three keywords in Spain: Personal Branding Empresa, Executive Branding and Employee Advocacy.
 That is not based solely on a question of will, but to address the issue professionally, and above all, be very very very persistent.

-So far, I have the top position in Google with Personal Branding Empresa and with Executive Branding, and with Employee Advocacy I have been advancing position from 54 (Google Page Six) to 7 actual (page 1).
+So far, I have the top position in Google with Personal Branding Empresa and with Executive Branding, and with Employee Advocacy programs I have been advancing position from 54 (Google Page Six) to 7 actual (page 1).